Slovakia More Suitable Forum Than California

 The case is Schur v.
 Peschanskiy, Court No HO44405, decided on July 26, 2019 in the Court of Appeal of the State of California, Sixth Appellate District.

-Contact legal translation service All Language Alliance, Inc. to obtain legal document translation services from Slovak, German, Swedish, French, Spanish, Portuguese, Dutch, and other European languages to English.
+Contact legal translation service All Language Alliance, Inc. to obtain remote deposition interpreter and translation services and certified legal document translation services from Slovak, German, Polish, Swedish, French, Spanish, Portuguese, Dutch, Romanian, Danish, Czech, Croatian, Italian, Hungarian, and other European languages to English.